Welcome to the Climate Action Challenge!

-The City of Flagstaff Sustainability Program is excited to announce the 2nd Annual Climate Action Challenge, a project-based learning program for Flagstaff youth, during which they will:
+The City of Flagstaff Sustainability Program supports community climate action through the Climate Action Challenge, a project-based service-learning program for Flagstaff youth, during which they:

-The Climate Action Challenge is an ideal opportunity for youth to take climate action in their neighborhoods, schools, and communities.
+The Climate Action Challenge is an ideal opportunity for youth to build capacity for climate action in their neighborhoods, schools, and communities.

-To participate in the Climate Action Challenge, you must be in 4th-12th grade and part of an Action Team of 2-5 youth.
-Action Teams can be formed as part of a class, a school-affiliated group (e.g., student council, after school club, national honor society), a home school group, or a community group (e.g., Big Brothers Big Sisters, Boy or Girl Scout troop, recreation center group, church youth group).
-Action teams should have no more than 5 members so that each member has responsibility in the project development and implementation.
+To participate in the Climate Action Challenge, you must be in 4th to 12th grade and part of an Action Team of 2 or more youth.
+Action Teams can be formed as part of a class, a school-affiliated group (e.g, student council, after school club, national honor society), a home school group, or a community group (e.g, Big Brothers Big Sisters, Boy or Girl Scout troop, recreation center group, church youth group).
+Action teams ideally should have no more than 5 members so that each member has responsibility in the project development and implementation.
+However, larger Action Teams can still participate (Teams should not exceed 20 youth)!
 Action Teams can be new groups formed just for the Challenge or already existing groups.

 Registration for participating in the Climate Action Challenge runs from mid-November to mid-January.
 As soon as a Team is signed up, they can begin planning and implementing their project.
-The Climate Action Challenge project should be conducted through spring 2019 and culminate in a project presentation at either the Flagstaff Youth Climate Summit on April 16, 2019, or, for Teams unable to attend the Summit, an in-class presentation to visiting Sustainability Program staff.
-In-class presentations must be scheduled by the end of April 2019.
+The Climate Action Challenge project should be conducted through spring 2019 and culminate in a project presentation at either the Flagstaff Youth Climate Summit in April or, for Teams unable to attend the Summit, an in-class presentation to visiting Sustainability Program staff.
+In-class presentations must be conducted by the end of the spring semester in mid- to late-May.

 Two important documents you need to download and review if you are participating in the Climate Action Challenge are the:

-- Climate Action Challenge Participant Guide: This short document details Challenge guidelines, from registering to presenting.
+- Climate Action Challenge Participant Guide (PDF): This short document details Challenge guidelines, from registering to presenting.

 Are you an educator interested in involving your entire class in climate action?
-You can still participate in the Climate Action Challenge!
-Even if your class is over 5 students, we still encourage you to following all other participation guidelines and use the Climate Action Challenge Toolkit to guide your students through a meaningful climate action project.
+We encourage you to following all participation guidelines and use the Climate Action Challenge Toolkit to guide your students through a meaningful climate action project.
 The Climate Action Challenge Scoring Rubric (included in the Participant Guide) can be used to evaluate your class's project.
-If you wish to present at the Flagstaff Youth Climate Summit, you will be limited to 5 student representatives due to facility capacity.
+If you wish to have your class present at the Flagstaff Youth Climate Summit, your class will be limited to 5 student representatives due to facility capacity.

 Have questions about the Climate Action Challenge?
 Please contact:

-The Flagstaff Youth Climate Summit is a one-day gathering on April 16, 2019 at The Arboretum of Flagstaff that will bring together young climate leaders, and serve as the culminating event of the Climate Action Challenge.
-The Summit will include project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
-Action Team attending the Summit will present their Climate Action Challenge project and will be evaluated by a panel of judges.
-The three top-scoring teams will receive a Climate Action Challenge Award.
+The Flagstaff Youth Climate Summit is a one-day gathering in April at The Arboretum of Flagstaff that brings together young climate leaders, and serve as the culminating event of the Solar Structure Challenge.
+The Summit includes project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.

 The Summit will include: